mainmatter/playbook/project-flow/full-service/README.md

 before and after the solution is in place for easier [evaluation in later stages](#evaluation).

-In the definition stage of a project, we work closely with the client in a number of workshops that can be done on-site or remotely.
+In the discovery stage of a project, we work closely with the client in a number of workshops that can be done on-site or remotely.
 It is critical to get all project stakeholders involved, which includes all business experts from the client's side who will all have relevant and potentially different viewpoints on the problem as well as engineers and designers from our team.
 Once the workshops concluded, all stakeholders will have a good shared understanding of the situation and the problem the project aims to solve.

-In order to make the definition stage most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops and thus make them more efficient.
+In order to make the discovery stage most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops and thus make them more efficient.
 It is often advisable to conclude additional research to have more data available